luminovang/documentation/templates/response.md

 The View Response class simplifies APs, and WEB content responses within your application's controller class or routing closures.
 With its global procedural function, you can easily access the class instance without instantiating the class.

-* Class namespace: `\Luminova\Template\ViewResponse`
+* Class namespace: `\Luminova\Template\Response`

 ***

 ### Helper Function

-The global helper of ViewResponse class will return instance of this class.
+The global helper of Response class will return instance of this class.

 ```php
 <?php